lohiermichael/web-developement-bootcamp/section_38:yelpcamp:ui_improvements/v12/readme.md

   4. Handle the no-matching research
   5. Move the form to the landing page as well

+- Display time since post was created with Moment JS

+  1. Install moment JS: `npm i -S moment`
+  2. require moment and add it to app.locals
+  3. Update campground and comment models: add an attribute createdAt
+  4. Use moment in the show.ejs file

 * Add flash on not existing user
 * Change footer
 * Add in home link in navigation
-* Display time since post was created with Moment JS
 * Create User profile
 * Implement password rest
 * Upload image with Multer and Cloudinary